Luke 12:35-48

 That sudden ruin will start with the DOL wrath of God through the trumpet judgments of Rev. 8-9.

-This is represented by scourging, and after that, an existence in the place of the unbeliever for all eternity.
+This is represented by the SYMBOL of scourging, and after that, an existence in the place of the unbeliever for all eternity, which is stated directly as the place of the unbeliever.

-That is IF this person remains an unbeliever during the time period between his "scourging" and Armageddon.
+Of course, that only applies to the person who remains an unbeliever during the time period between his "scourging" and Armageddon.

 The other servant represents the unbeliever who did not hear the gospel.